Categories and tags are part of the blogging process, each with different purposes.

-Having a guide to help find what you are writing about is key.
+Having a guide to help find what you are writing about is vital.
 That key includes categories and tags to help you keep things organized.
 In WordPress, both categories and tags are known as taxonomies.
 Their sole purpose is to sort your content to help improve your site’s usability.

-When a user comes to your site, they can browse through your content by topic rather than title or date.
+When a user comes to your site, they can browse your content by topic rather than title or date.

 Why is it important?

 Categories are the main topics of your articles.
-Like a cookbook, the categories represent the sections – appetizers, entrees, desserts.
+Like a cookbook, the categories represent the sections – appetizers, entrees, and desserts.